Max Tuerk

 Max Tuerk (January 27, 1994 – June 20, 2020) was an American professional football player who was a center in the National Football League (NFL).
 He played college football for the USC Trojans.
 He was a first-team all-Pac-12 Conference selection in 2014.
 Tuerk was selected in the third round of the 2016 NFL draft by the San Diego Chargers.
 He spent his rookie year with the Chargers and split time in his second and final NFL season with the Chargers and the Arizona Cardinals.

 Early life

 A native of Trabuco Canyon, California, Max Tuerk was the eldest of Greg and Valerie Tuerk's four children.
-He had a younger brother Drake, and two sisters, Natalie and Abby.
 His father played tight end for Brown University in the early 1980s.

 Max Tuerk attended Santa Margarita Catholic High School, where he was a two-way lineman.
 His team won the CIF Pac-5 title (i.e., the Southern California championship) and CIF Division I state title in 2011.
 (Division I was the second-highest of five divisions at the time.)
 He also participated in track & field.
 Regarded as a four-star recruit by Rivals.com, Tuerk was listed as the No. 7 offensive tackle prospect in his class.